 A second book from this project, Shared Beginnings, Divergent Lives: Delinquent Boys to Age 70, was published in 2003, also from Harvard University Press.
 This follow-up study integrated narrative life-histories with the quantitative analysis of life-course trajectories across seven decades in the lives of the formerly incarcerated and troubled Boston adolescents.
 Shared Beginnings, Divergent Lives received the outstanding book award from the American Society of Criminology, the Academy of Criminal Justice Sciences, and the Crime, Law, and Deviance Section of the American Sociological Association.
 Dozens of journal articles and book chapters have also been published based on theoretical work and empirical analyses of the Glueck archives and the Laub-Sampson follow-up--for a selection of publications see the links below.
 In 2011, Laub and Sampson received the The Stockholm Prize for the their research showing why and how criminals stop offending based on their life-course research.

-For more on the crime and social change project, click here.
+For more on the Chicago crime and social change project, click here.

 Laub, John H. and Robert J. Sampson.
 2020.
 “Life-Course and Developmental Criminology: Looking Back, Moving Forward.”
 Journal of Developmental and Life-Course Criminology: 6:158–171.